wenerme/wener/trickes/words.md

 example scenario when two participants have two identical resources available.
 They each try to get the resource, but they also check if the other needs the resource, too.
 If the resource is requested by the other participant, they try to get the other instance of the resource.
-In the unfortunate case it might happen that the two participants ¡°bounce¡± between the two resources, never acquiring it, but always yielding to the other.
+In the unfortunate case it might happen that the two participants â€œbounceâ€ between the two resources, never acquiring it, but always yielding to the other.